Saudi Cover Letter Writing Guide

 Your first step in writing a cover letter should be to go through the job ad and underline the keywords used by the employer/recruiter.
 As long as you can back up your claims, try to use these words in your cover letter and CV.

-Arabic is an official language of Saudi Arabia.
+Arabic is the official language of Saudi Arabia.
 English is widely understood and used in business and public places.

 If you are submitting an English version only, it is helpful to duplicate in Arabic your name, contact address and company names, unless you are certain that the recipient of your cover letter and CV is an English speaker.